ocftw/ooni-research/docs/en/event-workshop-2025-prepare.md

 ??? abstract "Intersection of Open-Source Technology and Anonymous Tools"

-    #### "The Open-Source Foundation and Local Participation Possibilities of Tor/Tails/OONI"
+    #### "The Open-Source foundation and Local Participation Possibilities of Tor/Tails/OONI"

     - How do these tools operate?
 What free software and open-source protocols do they adopt?
     - In what aspects can Taiwanese developers or cybersecurity researchers participate? (e.g., translation, bug reporting, creating tutorials)